leecourt98/leecourt98.github.io/about/index.md

 ## About Courtney Lee

-<p> Courtney Lee is currently a researcher based in San Francisco.
+Courtney Lee is currently a researcher based in San Francisco.
 Prior to that, Courtney evaluated and analyzed program impacts at ScholarMatch, a college access and retention nonprofit in San Francisco.
 Courtney also worked as an independent data journalist at the Los Angeles Times,